Seattle recommended to receive expansion franchise

 Seattle Hockey Partners made a formal presentation in front of the committee on Tuesday.
 The vote was 9-0 in favor of Seattle being awarded an NHL franchise.

 The NHL Board of Governors will vote on the matter during their meetings on Dec.
 3 or 4.
+The expansion fee is $650 million.

+“We are grateful to the Executive Committee for allowing us to make the case for Seattle to join the NHL as its 32nd franchise,” group president Tod Leiweke said afterward.
+“Today was another step toward realizing the dream of bringing an NHL franchise to Seattle.”

 Seattle mayor Jenny Durkan and prospective hockey team owners David Bonderman and Jerry Bruckheimer gave a two-hour presentation during the meeting in New York.